We are here to help

 If you have changed your name from the one on your exam profile, you must contact ABPI to provide proof of this change, for example a marriage certificate.
 You will not be allowed to sit the exam unless you produce valid photo ID in your registered name or changed name with proof.
 If you have any queries about your ID, please contact the ABPI as soon as possible.
 Your certificate will be issued in the name on your exam website profile unless you request otherwise.

 The ABPI Exam Award is an opportunity for the highest achieving Exam candidates to be recognised at the highest level.
-The candidates who completed the Level 3 Diploma exam, or the ABPI Advanced Professional Programme for Representatives in 2021, are considered for the 2021 award.
 This is an annual award.

 The exam award criteria below, was developed with input from the ABPI Exam Project Team, and ratified with the independent Exam Governance Committee:

 · Must have achieved Distinction in the ABPI Diploma/Advanced Programme exam in the year in question.
 The date the last set of exams were taken will determine the appropriate year.

 · If more than 5 people achieve Distinction in the year, the 5 exam candidates with the highest overall marks will be considered for the award.